 We worked with the team at Palador to redesign the Bethany Community Church website.
-The church was 100 years old and growing rapidly, with 5 new neighborhood churches in recent years.
-With now thousands of members, and visitors coming to the site looking for multiple meeting locations—our site was outdated and those 5 new locations were feeling more and more isolated.
+The church was 100 years old and growing rapidly, with five new neighborhood churches in recent years.
+With now thousands of members, and visitors coming to the site looking for multiple meeting locations—our site was outdated and those new locations were feeling more and more isolated.

-We united some services centrally (like Giving and big-picture About Us content) while offering a design system and structure for the content on location-based subpages.
+We united some content centrally (like Giving and About Us content) while offering a design system and structure for the content on location-based subpages.